-- Assessment of the GP's learning needs on entry to the scheme - supervised clinical practice in a GP training practice with a GP trainer [usually funded up to 6 months whole time equivalent] - Maintaining an appropriate level of workplace based assessments and a learning log
+- the assessment of the GP's learning needs on entry to the scheme based on either a portfolio of evidence or completion of the Multiple Choice Questionnaire (MCQ) and/or Simulated Surgery; - supervised clinical practice in a GP training practice with a GP trainer [usually funded up to 6 months whole time equivalent] - maintaining an appropriate level of workplace based assessments and a learning log - a further review at the end of the placement to assess on-going learning needs.

-- A further review at the end of the placement to assess on-going learning needs. - All GPs who have undergone I&R will be recommended to have their first appraisal within six months of entry to the NPL
+All GPs who have undergone I&R will be recommended to have their first appraisal within six months of entry to the NPL.

-For the period of 2015 - 2018 there will be a bursary scheme available for I&R doctors which will be funded by NHS England but administered by HEE.
+There is currently a bursary scheme available for I&R doctors which will be funded by NHS England but administered by HEE.